dmaerzendorfer/masterThesis/ResearchDiary/README.md

     - checked out the meta avatars sdk (tho this does not have support for tracked and animated legs but screw that)
         - this is fucking magic! it just works out of the box with xr interaction toolkit?! (or does it? my tutorial uses a oculus VR rig but i am using the XR toolkits rig!)
         - nvm now my controllers dont work anymore...
+        - seems like combining openXR and oculus xr spells trouble. did not find a working solution to use it together
         - removed everything for now, seems like i would need to use oculus xr intstead of the open xr interaction toolkit for stuff to work, but am already using xr interaction toolkit...
             - https://immersive-insiders.com/blog/how-to-animate-your-avatar-for-vr-in-unity
             - this seems rather easy (missing my feet ik tho)